Insurance considerations before moving in together

 Partners have the most options here.
 Renters insurance is for the property and contents, so it’s easy to get a joint renters policy.
 It’s just as easy to get separate policies where each partner lists only their belongings.
 No one likes to think about the end of a relationship, but separate policies would allow one partner to discontinue a policy and obligation and leave the property without both partners’ insurance being impacted.

 Sole renter of the property

 Regardless of whose name is on the lease, both partners will need coverage.
 The type of partnership matters here, as does the state.
 It’s possible to have joint renters insurance coverage in some cases; in other cases, both partners will need their own policy.
-It’s best to talk to an advisor to learn your personalized options.
+It’s best to talk to an advisor to learn your personalized options for renters insurance.